chavezom/scrapper/README.md

 # scrapper

-Run the server with maven:
+Run the server with Maven:
 mvn clean compile exec:java

 In Postman: